 For example, if a company claims that “Competitor X’s product received a 3.5-star rating on an independent review site”, and this statement is accurate and properly sourced, the competitor cannot successfully sue for defamation or false advertising.

-However, businesses should be cautious about partial truths or misleading omissions.
+However, be cautious about partial truths or misleading omissions.
 A statement can still be misleading if it is factually correct but presented in a way that distorts reality.
 Courts look at whether the overall impression of a claim is truthful, not just whether individual statements are technically correct.

 Opinion and Non-Actionable Statements